ProtoSchool/protoschool.github.io/CODE_OF_CONDUCT.md

 representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

-Note that each ProtoSchool [chapter](https://proto.school/chapters) also maintains its own Code of Conduct.
-Please visit your chapter's website or repository to view additional policies that may apply to its events, website, and repos.
+Note that each ProtoSchool event also maintains its own Code of Conduct, which is linked from our [event listings](https://proto.school/#/events).
+Please refer to the local event organizer's Code of Conduct for additional policies that may apply to its events, website, and/or GitHub repos.

 ## Enforcement